panoptesDev/panoptis-program-library/token-swap/README.md

 ## Building

-To build a development version of the Token Swap program, you can use the normal build command for Safecoin programs:
+To build a development version of the Token Swap program, you can use the normal build command for Solcoin programs:

 ```sh
 cargo build-bpf